tsgates/arch-wiki-markdown/wiki/Autofs.md

 Each host name needs to be resolveable, e.g. the name an IP address in /etc/hosts or via DNS and please make sure you have at least nfs-common installed and working.
+You also have to enable RPC (systemctl start|enable rpcbind) to browse shared Folders.

-For instance, if you have a remote server fileserver with an NFS share named /home/share, you can just access the share by typing:
+For instance, if you have a remote server fileserver (the name of the directory is the hostname of the server) with an NFS share named /home/share, you can just access the share by typing:

     # cd /net/fileserver/home/share